model-checking/kani-verifier-blog/_posts/2023-06-23-run-and-debug-rust-verification-harnesses-natively-on-vscode.md

 The extension can run your Kani harnesses; generate unit tests that demonstrate property violations; and verify the harnesses.

 The Kani extension has more features which weren’t mentioned in the blog, that you can read about in our [user guide documentation](https://github.com/model-checking/kani-vscode-extension/blob/main/docs/user-guide.md).

+Please go ahead and try the extension yourself!

-If you are running into issues with the Kani extension or have feature requests or suggestions, we’d [love to hear from you](https://github.com/model-checking/kani-vscode-extension/issues).
+If you are running into issues with the Kani extension or have feature requests or suggestions, we’d [love to hear from you](https://github.com/model-checking/kani-vscode-extension/new/issues).